STATEMENT OF THE CASE

 "A defendant is not entitled to a separate trial as a matter of right merely because damaging evidence of the actions of a co-defendant reflects, by implication, on her, since there is no constitutional right to be protected from damaging evidence.
 The trial court does not abuse its discretion in refusing to order separate trials on the basis that a defendant may be found guilty by association where the evidence presents clearly defined and distinctive roles for each defendant and there is no confusion over who may have spoken certain words or may have done certain acts."

-Issues Five and Six
+Issues Five and Siz

 Maynard argues the trial court erred in refusing to grant his motion in limine to prevent admittance of evidence regarding co-defendant Stock's actions and erred in refusing to grant a mistrial after reference to Stock's post-arrest statement concerning the same.
 Specifically, as noted in the previous issue, Stock was charged with theft of Frank Iatterelli's truck.
 At trial, over Maynard's objections that it reflected negatively on him, Iatterelli and Officer James Smith testified regarding the theft.
-The trial court then admonished the jury to disregard Smith's testimony as it pertained to Maynard (see supra Issue Four).
-Duvall then testified that after Michelle Stillinger's truck was stolen, Stock removed two infant car seats that were inside of the truck.
+The trial court then admonished the jury to disregard Smith's testimony as it pertained to Maynard (see supro Issue Four).
+Du-vall then testified that after Michelle Stil-linger's truck was stolen, Stock removed two infant car seats that were inside of the truck.
 Officer Fred Hayes testified that he questioned Stock, following his arrest, regarding possession of the seats.
 Officer Hayes further testified that Stock was concerned that his home might be searched for the seats.
 Maynard objected and moved for a mistrial on the grounds that this testimony implicated him since he was involved in the theft of the Stillinger truck.
 The trial court then ruled Stock's post-arrest statement inadmissible due to possible prejudice to Maynard.
-In addition, Officer Hayes testimony was later stricken from the record.
+In addition, Officer Hayes testimony. was later stricken from the record. '

-Maynard has failed to demonstrate that the trial court abused its discretion in refusing to grant his motion in limine and motion for a mistrial.
-As noted in Issue Four, the State presented evidence dilineating defined and distinctive roles for each defendant.
+Maynard has failed to demonstrate that the trial court abused its discretion in refusing to grant his motion in limine and motion for a mistrial, As noted in Issue Four, the State presented evidence dilineat-ing defined and distinctive roles for each - defendant.
 In addition, the trial judge suppressed possible prejudicial evidence and admonished the jury as to evidence inapplicable to Maynard.
 The trial court did not *1357 err in denying Maynard's motion in limine or motion for mistrial.

 Issue Seven